Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 Because the mixing thread updates independently of the main thread.
 It is possible it may update while Myri is performing sampling.
 By the time Myri finishes sampling, the new samples will be an audio frame old.
-If Myri has the opportunity to update again before the mixing thread’s next update, it will correct the issue.
+If Myri’s ECS system has the opportunity to update again before the mixing thread’s next update, it will correct the issue.
 However, if the mixing thread updates again first, it will skip ahead by a frame in the received sample set.
 This is usually fine, but a problem arises when the received sample set contains the first samples of a new one-shot.
 The first audio frame of that one-shot will be omitted.
 This is significantly more likely to happen if the audio framerate is higher than the main thread framerate.

 In that case, *Audio Frames Per Update* can help mitigate this problem by sending multiple audio frames in less frequent batches, effectively reducing the